nearform/fastify-constraints/README.md

 ## Usage

-Register fastifyConstraints as a Fastify plugin.
+Register `fastify-constraints` as a Fastify plugin.
 The plugin will create an `onRoute` hook that will add the constraints to the routes.
 Contstraints should be specified in the constraints property of the plugin options.
 To see available constraints refer to the [Fastify documentation](https://www.fastify.io/docs/latest/Reference/Routes/#constraints).